konradha/ae108-mirror/README.md

 - ```ae108-solve```: Minimize the total energy.

     A library for minimizing the assembled total energy using PETSc's solvers or optimizers as provided by ```cpppetsc```.

 ## Installation

+🐧: [deb packages](/../../packages/) available for Ubuntu jammy.
+The packages can be downloaded and installed by `apt-get -f install ./package.deb`.

+🪟 / 🍏: You have to compile it by yourself.

 The project uses [CMake](https://cmake.org) as its build system generator.
 The following third party libraries are required and located using CMake's ```find_package```.